grocy/grocy-docs/tutorials/food.md

 ### Scan mode

 On top of the screen you can select **Scan mode off** or **Scan mode on**.
-The intention is to make it fast to purchase an item with a scanner.
+The goal of this feature is to make purchasing an item with a scanner as straightforward as possible.
 For scan mode to work as intended:
-- best before date must be filled with a default value or disabled in the config.
+- best before date of the product you scan must be filled with a default value or disabled in the config;
+- the setting *Default amount for purchase* (under *Stock settings*) must be set to a non-zero value;
+- the stock unit of the product you scan should be uniform rather than variable (think cans or bags, rather than grams or ounces).

-**Note:** Price will not be entered (if it is enabled)
+**Note:** Price will not be entered (if it is enabled) unless you entered it before scanning.

-When you purchase with scan mode it will purchase one of the purchase unit.
+When you purchase with scan mode it will purchase the default amount for purchase of the purchase unit.

 ## Consume